mnewswanger/kubesolidator/docs/content/usage/update-deployments.md

 +++
-title = "About"
+title = "Update Deployments"
-description = "Desired State Deployment for Kubernetes"
+description = "-"
+weight = 20
 +++

 Kubesolidator is designed to help codify your infrastructure.
 It provides a fast, consistent way to deploy using a gitops workflow.